-In recent years I have been co-directing two major research projects in Environmental Economics which are now coming to fruition:
+In recent years I have been co-directing two major research projects in Environmental Economics which have now come to fruition:

 GREEN NET NATIONAL ACCOUNTING IN THEORY AND PRACTICE

-The purpose of this project is to develop a measure of Denmark's Green Net National Income (GNNI) and to estimate its evolution over time.
-This will be done by adjusting the Gross Domestic Product (GDP) recorded in the National Accounts for the value of the environmental and ecosystem services consumed by Danish residents over the year and for the change in the value of the stocks of Denmark's exhaustible and renewable resources, stocks of pollution, and other forms of natural capital.
-These adjustments of the conventional GDP will highlight the importance of environmental goods and services for the welfare of Danish citizens and indicate whether Danish economic growth takes place at the expense of the environment.
-The project involves collaboration with Copenhagen University's Department of Food and Resource Economics, the Danish Centre for Environment and Energy at Aarhus University and Statistics Denmark's department for Green National Accounts.
-The project will be documented in in a forthcoming book volume on Routledge edited by me with the title: Green National Accounting in Theory and Practice - From GDP to the Green GDP.
+This project developed a measure of Denmark's Green Net National Income (GNNI) and estimated its evolution over time.
+This was done by adjusting the Gross Domestic Product (GDP) recorded in the National Accounts for the value of the environmental and ecosystem services consumed by Danish residents over the year and for the change in the value of the stocks of Denmark's exhaustible and renewable resources, stocks of pollution, and other forms of natural capital.
+These adjustments of the conventional GDP highlight the importance of environmental goods and services for the welfare of Danish citizens and indicate whether Danish economic growth takes place at the expense of the environment.
+The project involved collaboration with Copenhagen University's Department of Food and Resource Economics, the Danish Centre for Environment and Energy at Aarhus University and Statistics Denmark's department for Green National Accounts.
+The project is documented in detail the following book volume on Routledge edited by me with the title: Green National Accounting in Theory and Practice - From GDP to the Green GDP.
+An English summary of the main findings in the project is provided here.
+A more comprehensive overview in Danish is given in this special issue of the journal Økonomi & Politik.

 THE GREEN REFORM MODEL: A Model of the Interaction of the Environment and the Danish Economy

-In collaboration with Head of Research Peter Stephensen and Project Director Jens Sand Kirk from the DREAM modelling group, I am co-directing the ongoing work to develop the GREEN REFORM model which is a large scale computable general equilibrium model of the Danish economy designed to simulate the environmental effects of Danish economic activity and the economic effects of policy interventions to meet the targets for Danish environmental, energy and climate policy.
+In collaboration with Head of Research Peter Stephensen and Project Director Jens Sand Kirk from the DREAM modelling group, I have been co-directing the work to develop the GREEN REFORM model which is a large scale computable general equilibrium model of the Danish economy designed to simulate the environmental effects of Danish economic activity and the economic effects of policy interventions to meet the targets for Danish environmental, energy and climate policy.
 The GREEN REFORM model has been praised by the OECD as an example for other countries to follow (oecd_introductory-note-integrating-climate-into-macroeconomic-modelling).
-The GREEN REFORM modelling project involves a large number of collaborators; more information on the project can be found here: https://dreamgroup.dk/greenreform/
+The GREEN REFORM modelling project involves a large number of collaborators; more information on the project can be found here: https://dreamgroup.dk/greenreform/.
+An example of an application of the GREEN REFORM model is given here.

 The basic environmental economics of the circular economy.
 EPRU Working Paper Series 2017-04, Department of Economics, University of Copenhagen.